stavis1/LipoCLEAN/README.md

 3. Add `LipoCLEAN.exe` to this folder.
 4. Open the folder with these files in a terminal such as `cmd.exe` or `bash`.
 5. Run `LipoCLEAN.exe --options example_analysis_options.txt`.
 On some systems the warning `No module named 'brainpy._c.composition'` will be displayed.
 This is not an error and does not impact the running of the tool.
 6. The results will be in a folder named `example_output/` the `example_output/QC/` folder contains several plots to assess the quality of the results.
+A log file containing information about the run named `LipoCLEAN.log` will also be generated.
 7. If you want a default version of the options file run `LipoCLEAN.exe --print MSD4`.
 8. To use the tool on other data edit the `options.txt` file.